xyproto/cxx/README.md

 # [:sake:](https://github.com/xyproto/sakemake) Sakemake [![Build Status](https://travis-ci.org/xyproto/sakemake.svg?branch=master)](https://travis-ci.org/xyproto/sakemake)

+Configuration-free build system for developers on Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, that just want to work with C++17 code for building one or more executables, not build configuration and not compilation flags.
+Required packages must still be istalled manually.

-*Sakemake* is a build system that provides a simple way to build your C++17 executables, structure your C++17 code, test and debug your source files.
+*Sakemake* also provides a way to structure your C++17 code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.

 It uses scons, make and pkg-config under the hood, while providing a tool that aims to be as easy to use as `go build` for Go.